DicardoX/Research-Space/README.md

       - *(ESLURM) Towards Scalable Resource Management for Supercomputers* (SC22)

 16. **Performance Modeling**:
+      - *CDMPP: A Device-Model Agnostic Framework for Latency Prediction of Tensor Programs* (EuroSys24)
       - *Daydream: Accurately Estimating the Efficacy of Optimizations for DNN Training* (ATC20)
       - *DistSim: A performance model of large-scale hybrid distributed DNN training* (CF23)
       - *dPRO: A Generic Performance Diagnosis and Optimization Toolkit for Expediting Distributed DNN Training* (MLSys22)